 They’re Australian classics and often signature songs for their acts.
 They’ve seeped through into national consciousness.

-But they were never big commercial hits, although they might have been highlights of their live shows or received valuable exposure on triple j or on community radio.
+But these Australian songs were never big commercial hits, although they might have been highlights of their live shows or received valuable exposure on triple j or on community radio.

 Cold Chisel: ‘Khe Sanh’ (1978)